mikelevins/clotho/README.md

-# electron-presentation-server
+# Clotho
 ### _mikel evins <mikel@evins.net>_

-An experimental presentation server for Lisp programs, implemented with Electron.
+Named after the Fate who weaves our destiny, Clotho is an experimental presentation server for Lisp programs, implemented with Electron.

 ## How to build and run it